2024 Guide to the Unified Tax Credit

 Important to pay attention

 Rules related to the unified tax credit are a favorite target for legislators, and the amounts and provisions are constantly subject to change.
 For example, current law includes a 50 percent cut in the estate tax exemption starting in 2026.
-In fact, Congress considered instituting that reduction earlier in some initial drafts of the Build Back Better Act.
+Unless Congress changes the law, after January 1, 2026, exemption amounts will return to 2017 levels.
 That's why it's critical for any business owner who plans to use the unified tax credit to work closely with their CPA or other tax professional to maximize the benefits of the unified tax credit.

 Disclaimer: Please note, Oak Street Funding does not provide legal or tax advice.
 This blog is for informational purposes only.
 It is not a statement of fact or recommendation, does not constitute an offer for a loan, professional or legal or tax advice or legal opinion and should not be used as a substitute for obtaining valuation services or professional, legal or tax advice.